LukeTandjung/rstful/convex/README.md

 ## Recommendation

-**Backend (Convex):**
-- Use Effect for complex business logic, validation, and error handling
-- Prefer **pipe syntax** for linear transformations
-- Use Effect.gen only when closing over dependencies or referencing multiple earlier values
-- Create services with Context.Tag and Layers for reusable logic

-**Frontend (React):**
+**Use Effect-TS in the Frontend:**
-- Create a **unified DatabaseService Layer** wrapping all Convex operations
+- Create a **unified DatabaseService Layer** wrapping Convex operations
 - Use pipe syntax for composing database calls with business logic
 - Handle errors with Effect.catchTag for specific error types
 - Benefits: type-safe operations, centralized error handling, easy testing, composability

-**Key Patterns:**
+**Use Convex Natively in the Backend:**
+- Write queries/mutations using Convex's standard patterns
+- Use `ctx.db` directly without wrapping in Effect
+- Test using Convex's built-in test environment
+- Keep backend logic simple and focused

+**Key Effect-TS Patterns for Frontend:**
 - Use `Data.TaggedError` for error definitions (not plain classes)
 - Use `Layer.succeed` for simple services, `Layer.effect` for services with dependencies
 - Use `Effect.provide` to supply Layer implementations
-- Compose layers with `Layer.provide` (not `Layer.merge` unless parallel)
+- Compose layers with `Layer.provide`
-- Default to pipe, use Effect.gen only when justified
+- Default to pipe syntax, use Effect.gen only when justified (multiple value references)

 ---